Business Loan Interest Rates by Credit Score in 2025

 How Credit Score Impacts Your Business Loan Rate

 Credit scores are three-digit numbers that range from 300 to 850.
 These numbers are used by lenders to estimate how likely a borrower is to repay debt.
 Both personal and business credit scores are reviewed when a business applies for a loan.
+If you’re unsure where your company stands, it’s worth learning how to check your business EIN credit score, since this score often influences the rates and terms lenders are willing to offer.

 Lenders use credit scores as a way to measure risk.
 A higher credit score means the lender sees less risk, so the interest rate offered is usually lower.
 A lower credit score means the lender sees more risk, so the interest rate offered is usually higher or the loan may not be approved.